-Leafy greens are all these vegetables that we mostly east as leaves, like Spinach, Cabbage, Kale, or lettuces.
-They are all very good on a low carb diet.
+Leafy greens are all these vegetables that we mostly eat as leaves, like Spinach, Cabbage, Kale, or lettuce.
+They are all very good on a low-carb diet.

 Despite having almost 6g of carbs, cabbage is still a very keto-friendly vegetable because of its high amount of fiber.